Skip to content

 <img src='https://media0.giphy.com/media/jpbnoe3UIa8TU8LM13/200w.webp' alt='' width='32' height='32'>

-Or; the HTML link element to add a link:
+Alternatively, you can use an HTML link element to add a link:

 <a href='/url'>Link</a>